SiriusW823/Full-Quantum-5Atom-QAC/README.md

 - If active atoms `< 2` → invalid.
 - Add only non-`NONE` atoms.
 - Add a bond only when both endpoints exist and bond type is not `NONE`.
+- Deterministic bond repair: if a bond exceeds valence, it is downgraded (TRIPLE→DOUBLE→SINGLE→NONE) until valid.
 - Sanitize + canonicalize SMILES.
 - Reject disconnected fragments if SMILES contains `"."`.